SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/python/index.md

 ### Sample Flask App Instrumentation

-[This article](https://opentelemetry.io/docs/languages/python/getting-started/) will walk you through deploying your own simple Flask app and configuring instrumentation on that app.
-The example will log the traces to the console for simple testing.
+[This article](https://opentelemetry.io/docs/languages/python/getting-started/) walks you through deploying a simple Flask app and configuring instrumentation for it.
+The example demonstrates how to log traces to the console for basic testing.